 In addition to slowing down warming, reducing methane and soot cleans up the air.
 The scientists estimate that better air quality could prevent between 0.7 million and 4.7 million deaths per year that would otherwise have been caused by air pollution.

 Climate scientist Drew Shindell told Science News that we could tackle two major problems without much effort by cutting back on methane and soot.
 Shindell says the pollutants are the “low-hanging fruit both for mitigating climate change and improving air quality.”

 Not all scientists agree that the recommendations offer a clear-cut solution.
-Climate scientist Piers Forster at the University of Leeds in England told Science News that cutting methane is probably a good start.
+Climate scientist Piers Forster works at the University of Leeds in England.
+He told Science News that cutting methane is probably a good start.
 But soot is another story.
 He points out that some of the sources of soot also produce particles that reflect sunlight away from the planet, keeping it cooler.

 “If you were to cut out these emissions, you might actually get a warming effect instead of a cooling effect,” Forster told Science News.

-Even if the climate effects of cutting soot are uncertain, the study by Shindell and his team points to a huge human benefit from reducing the pollutant.
-The scientists calculated that less soot leads to fewer deaths in countries like India and China, where the black pollution can be inhaled deeply and trigger lung diseases.
+Even if the climate effects of cutting soot are uncertain, the study by Shindell's group points to a huge human benefit from reducing the pollutant.
+The scientists show that less soot should lead to fewer deaths in countries like India and China, where the black pollution can be inhaled deeply and trigger lung diseases.